 Travertine stones come with a lot of benefits for your spaces, especially when installed indoors.
 No wonders it has been in use for several ancient architectures.
-It's beautiful creamy, silver grey, light brown natural shades and load bearing capacity make it an obvious choice or outdoor pavers and tiles.
+Its beautiful creamy, silver grey, light brown natural shades and load bearing capacity make it an obvious choice for interior designing and outdoor landscaping.

 Travertine is a natural stone known for its durability and ability to resist wear and tear.
 However, the stone has holes on its surface.
 These tiny pores are what make it susceptible to chemical reaction or dust absorption if not maintained well.
 Here are five useful tips to maintain your travertine floor, at home or commercial space.